 Budgeting is every spender’s kryptonite.
 That is why they avoid it.
 Rules and limits are for other people.
 How can a prepaid card help?

-Pro tip: Because a KOHO prepaid card is a reloadable card, you give yourself money to spend, but not to overspend.
+Pro tip: Because a KOHO Mastercard® Prepaid card (formerly KOHO prepaid Visa) is a reloadable card, you give yourself money to spend, but not to overspend.
 You can also set your account to round to the nearest dollar every time you make a purchase.
 You can shop guilt-free knowing that every transaction is a deposit to your savings account.

 Changing your spending style isn’t necessary.
 You are going to spend better with a prepaid card.
 Plus, you earn a minimum of 0.5% cash back on all your purchases.
 If you shop with one of KOHO’s 30 affiliate retailers, you’ll get up to an extra 5% cash back.